 “My song-writing is getting better and playing live as much as possible is a priority, getting to places we’ve not played before.
 The new album we’re working on now is all new music and it completely represents where I am as a songwriter right now.
 I’m privileged to have Matt Holland, who’s worked with Van Morrison, doing brass arrangements for me for this album and I’ve got Martin Winning playing sax as well.
 Exciting times!”

-Love Light (originally self released 2015)
+Not Sleeping (originally self released 2015)

 Shelter In Your Arms

 They In Turn

 When Do I Check In?

 Niall Kelly The Soho Sessions (Live recording) (self released 2017)